byte13/nodered-ubuntu/README.md

-# nodered-alpine
+# nodered-ubuntu
-NodeRED on Alpine
+NodeRED on Ubuntu

 This Docker file adds NodeRED on top of byte13/nodejs-ubuntu The build possibly updates the base image and utilities.